ryan-mcclue/musings/projects/wc-experiment.md

+to compare CPUs, is MIPS Performance any good?

+compilers using templates introduce a lot of bloated/duplicated binary code (more cache misses) in addition to added runtime cost

 optimisation requires specialised knowledge of platform and is time consuming performance-aware programming works towards optimisation, just not all the way